GL_Discover Hub_Bonds_1920x1280_GrowthGreen_03

 • Yield.
 Yield refers to the return an investor can expect to earn if the bond is held to maturity.
 This is influenced by the bond's coupon rate, the purchase price, and the time remaining until maturity.

 • Credit quality.
 Bonds are rated based on the creditworthiness of the issuer, which reflects the risk of default.
-High-quality bonds (investment-grade) have a lower risk of default, while lower-quality bonds (junk bonds) offer higher yields to compensate for the increased risk.
+Investment-grade bonds are generally considered to have lower default risk than high-yield bonds, while high-yield bonds usually offer higher yields to compensate investors for greater credit risk.

 How bonds work